-RISE Fellows are selected through a competitive process open to any resident of San Diego County over the age of 18.
+RISE Fellows are selected through a competitive process open to any resident of San Diego County ages 18 and older.
 Particular invitation is extended to applicants who represent and have a deep history in urban centers of the region.
 Click here for additional eligibility information and answers to other FAQs.
 Potential RISE Fellows are expected to reflect the character, strengths, and hopes of San Diego’s urban communities.
-In order to be considered, applicants must:

 - Provide clear and convincing evidence of strong roots and enduring commitment to an urban community of San Diego.

 - Demonstrate experience designing, dreaming, or delivering leadership to local community efforts.
-This experience, which may be aspirational as well as actual, can be in the public, private, non-profit, academic, entrepreneurial, artistic, and/or technological sectors.
+This experience, which may be aspirational as well as actual, can be in the public, private, nonprofit, academic, entrepreneurial, artistic, and/or technological sectors.